What is Community Supported Agriculture?

 Do I get to pick which vegetables are included in my share?

-Each week, our farmers assemble a selection of seasonal vegetables and fruits and apportion a set quantity for each member.
+Each week, our farmers assemble a selection of seasonal vegetables and fruits and apportion a set quantity for share.
+Typically there are 5-7 types of vegetables and fruits each Tuesday.
 One of the most exciting—and challenging—tasks for CSA members is learning to cook an incredibly diverse array of vegetables.
 Shares typically include a mixture of familiar and unfamiliar items, so be prepared to try new recipes.
 The Cobble Hill CSA is unable to provide custom shares.

 How much produce will I receive each week?